josledp/goprompt/README.md

 ## Usage

 * You need a valid go installation and $GOPATH/bin on your path
-* Git plugin needs git2go (which is has the go bindings for libgit2).
+* libgit2 version 0.26 (Git plugin needs git2go, which is has the go bindings for libgit2).
-  Currently using git2go.v26 (bindings agains libgit2 0.26) if you have another version you will have to change it to be able to build goprompt.
+  Currently using git2go.v26 (bindings agains libgit2 0.26) if you have another version you will have to change the import to be able to build goprompt.
+  * (on MAC you can install libgit2 with brew. you will need pkg-config if its not already installed)
 * go get github.com/josledp/goprompt
 * go install github.com/josledp/goprompt
 * For bash/zsh:
-  * link goprompt.(bash|zsh) to your home (or any other directory you may want)
+  * link goprompt.(bash|zsh) (on the repository root) to your home (or any other directory you may want)
   * add to your .bashrc/.zshrc:
     source ~/goprompt.(bash|zsh) #Or the path you linked the file on
 * For Fish: